 5. Character Requirements

-- Disclose any past visa refusals or deportations from any country.
+- Declaration of any previous visa refusals or deportation

 - Age (maximum 30 points)

-- State nomination or regional sponsorship (adds 5–15 points)
+- State or regional sponsorship (adds 5–15 points)

 - Partner skills or single status (up to 10 points)